Frank Whipple Renwick1,2

 Frank.
 W. Renwlck of Geneva, Ill., April 11, father of George of Geneva, Frank of Colorado Sprlngs, and Mrs. Ruth Watt of Hinsdale, Ill.
 Funeral Wednesday, 2:30 p.m., at Skoglund chapel, 201 James street, Geneva.
 Interment Elgin.9

-Note regarding Frank Whipple Renwick: This family is not related to the Renwicks that I am interested in, They are included to avoid confusion in the future if I come across them again in May 2022.12 This family is not related to the Renwicks that I am interested in.
+Note regarding Frank Whipple Renwick: This family is not related to the Renwicks that I am interested in, They are included to avoid confusion in the future if I come across them again (Rick Moffat, May 2022.)12 This family is not related to the Renwicks that I am interested in.
 They are included to avoid confusion in the future if I come across them again.12

 Citations